Last Updated on February 7, 2023 by Matt

 Difficult terrains

-I must say that I love my Boosted Rev too much to drive it through grass or dirt or cobblestone too often.
+I must say that I love my Boosted Rev too much to drive it through grass dirt or cobblestones too often.
 That is also the official recommendation of Boosted, and I believe it’s wise to adhere to it.

-However, I did try it out for the purposes of doing a complete review.
+However, I did try it out to do a complete review.

-I went through a grass surface in the park a few times (max speed of 15 km/h), a dirt road in the park too (also max speed of 15 km/h), and on a cobblestone road (max speed of 10 km/h).
+I went through a grass surface in the park a few times (max speed of 15 km/h), a dirt road too (also max speed of 15 km/h), and on a cobblestone road (max speed of 10 km/h).

 Naturally, the ride was much less stable than on a paved road.